Students can participate in online learning from anywhere, anytime

 Exercises make learning more effective and reinforce skills.
 You can also add discussions on various topics online to enable participants to share information.

-Assignments can be used to test skills, to apply lessons learned, or to reflect on one's own learning.
+Assignments can be used to test skills, apply lessons learned, or reflect on one's own learning.
 Peer-to-peer evaluations and discussions provide a discussion forum and bring out the participants' own views.

-5. Send the participants an email invitation from the learning platform
+5. Send the participants an email invitation from the online learning platform

-Everyone can take part in the training regardless of their device, or time or place.
-You can use the learning platform to send participants a course invitation email, and they can use their own smartphones or other devices to sign up.
+Everyone can take part in the training regardless of their device, time, or place.
+You can use the online learning platform to send participants a course invitation email, and they can use their own smartphones or other devices to sign up.